colejarczyk/doc/userguide/reward_campaigns/creation/cashback.rst

 - point value is equal 2 (i.e. 1 point = 2 EUR)
 - customer has 50 points

 Customer **total amount of transaction is 100 EUR**.
-Base on point value, if he exchange all his points (50) he can get order for free.
+Based on point value, if he exchanges all his points (50), he can get order for free.

-If he exchange part of his points e.g. 20, he will receive 40 EUR discount, and will have to pay 60 EUR for his order (instead 100 EUR)
+If he exchanges part of his points e.g. 20, he will receive 40 EUR discount, and will have to pay 60 EUR for his order (instead of 100 EUR)

 .. note::